victorezeilo/TDD-Prompt-Engineering/README.md

 - Coverage.py: `pip install coverage`
 - Git & GitHub proficiency: cloning repositories, committing changes, pushing updates
 - IDE or code editor
+- Access to internet

 ### Setup

-1. Clone this repository to your local machine
+1. Fork this repository to your local machine
 2. Install the required dependencies using `pip install -r requirements.txt`
 3. Familiarize yourself with the codebase structure